molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 After the data is uploaded into MOLGENIS, you can change some permissions for the entities.

-In the permissions view you can:
+In the permissions view you can do this repeatedely for multiple groups:

 1. Select a group: which user group will get these permissions.
 2. Select permission for an entity (table).
 You can choose between: Edit, View, Count and None.
 For more information about permissions visit this section: [Setting permissions](#permissions)